 Ja’kahrie - Finding Hope and Friendship Among Despair

-After spending a long weekend struggling to find a safe way to occupy their son, both Chris and Kathy decided to seek respite care for their son.
-Ja’kahrie, who is a 14 year boy with a bright smile and loveable disposition, was longing for a place to go where he could have friends and peers.
+After spending a long weekend struggling to find a safe way to occupy their son, Ja’kahrie, both Chris and Kathy decided to seek respite care.
+Ja’kahrie, who is a 14 year old boy with a bright smile and lovable disposition, was longing for a place to go where he could meet suitable friends and peers.
 His limited social abilities prevented him from continuing age-appropriate friendships in his neighborhood and around him.
 After searching for a place where he can be adequately taken care of and flourish, Chris and Kathy found HOPe.

-“This organization is appropriately called HOPE,” said Kathy B., Ja’kahrie mother.
+“This organization is appropriately called HOPE,” said Kathy, Ja’kahrie’s mother.
 “Ja’kahrie is a good kid, but just can't join in any kind of activities.”
 His family's concern is that as he gets older, he’ll need more structure and order.
 “HOPe is a place where he has friends and peers—a place where he can go and be himself, he can be comfortable and feel safely taken care of.”

 Mira W. - An Expression of Joy and Happiness